emicludo/DevOps-group_s/steps-to-mount-monitoring.md

     Go to > Manage Users > Add new user
     Enter the credentials provided by Helge in the main repository

+##Apply changes to droplet##

+    Go to the left bar > Admin
+    Go to > Manage Users > Add new user
+    Enter the credentials provided by Helge in the main repository

 ### Now both container should be running on ports 9090 (prometheus), and 3005 (grafana) and listening to the app running on localhost:3000 (our Minitwit app)